hejfelix/blog/content/post/modularity.md

 > Object oriented programming is one of the most successful approaches to modularity in the software industry to this date.

+## Are modules part of the paradigm?

+I would separate the *paradigm of computation* from the *paradigm of modularization*.
+The distinction of different "categories" of paradigms is often left to interpretation.
+I would suggest a few different categories like:

+* Computational (what's the underlying model for computation, e.g. functional, logic, imperative,...)
+* Organizational (how are modules organized, e.g. files, packages, classes, objects, structs, ...)
+* Methodology (abstract vs. non abstract, e.g. declarative vs imperative)

+You could add an arbitrary amount of categories to this list, but I feel like at least these 3 are useful.
+In the next few blog posts, I will concentrate on how the different *organizational* constructs in *Scala* solve programming challenges.

 ## SOLID principle

+> Note: I am not a fan of Robert C. Martin, and he is one of the few people I have blocked on Twitter.
+However, I realize that his work has inspired many and that SOLID is accepted as gospel to many, hence this section.

 The main goals of object oriented programming are: